 - a.
-Every team must submit one hard copy of its memorial to the Competition Committee.
-The hard copy will be the official memorial.
-Any discrepancy between the hard copy and electronic copy, the hard copy memorial will take precedence. - b.
-In addition, every team must send a copy of the memorial as an email attachment in Word or WordPerfect format.
-The content of the e-mail attachment should not differ from the content of the hard copies submitted to the Competition Committee (however, the affidavit should not be attached).
+Every team must submit an electronic copy of its memorial to the Competition Committee.
+This rule applies to all regional rounds, including those rounds in which the memorials are being judged by judges affiliated with that particular regional round.
+All memorials must be submitted to the Committee. - b.
+The memorial should be sent as an e-mail attachment in Word or WordPerfect format.
 Do not send the memorial as a PDF-file. - c.
 The electronic version of the memorial must be received by the Competition Committee no later than 5:00 p.m.
-(Eastern Time) on November 18, 2011.
+(Eastern Standard Time) on November 16, 2012.
 The Committee will then post each memorial on the Stetson web site after all regionals have concluded. - d.
-The hard copy of the memorial must be postmarked with the date of November 18, 2011. - e.
-All memorials sent to the Competition Committee should be addressed to
+The memorials should be sent to Professor Brooke Bowman, at bowman@law.stetson.edu.
+Please include the following in the subject line of the e-mail: "2012 IEMCC Memorial."